department-of-veterans-affairs/vets-website/content/pages/education/advanced-training-and-certifications/test-fees.md

 First, fill out an Application for Reimbursement of National Exam Fee (VA Form 22-0810). <br>
 [Download VA Form 22-0810](https://www.vba.va.gov/pubs/forms/VBA-22-0810-ARE.pdf).

-Then, mail your form to the nearest VA regional processing office. <br>
+Then, mail your completed form to the nearest VA regional processing office. <br>
 [Find the address of the nearest VA regional processing office](https://www.benefits.va.gov/gibill/regional_processing.asp).

 **Please note:**
 - You may need to provide your proof of payment.
+This can be a receipt showing you paid the testing fee.
 - We’ll pay you back only for mandatory test fees.

 </div>